onionshare/onionshare/desktop/README.md

 ## Making a release

+### Linux

-First, build a wheel package for OnionShare CLI:
+Build a wheel package for OnionShare CLI:

 ```sh
 cd onionshare/cli